openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 See above for a description of the available channels.
 The `forecastHourly` channel group provides all channels as described above with [time series support](#persisting-time-series), except `time-stamp`.

+In a future release, the `forecastHours01` to `forecastHours48` channel groups won't be created anymore by default as usage of the time series channels instead is encouraged.

 ### Daily Forecast

 | Channel Group ID                                                                | Channel ID           | Item Type            | Description                                                                      |